 The pandemic has changed expectations when it comes to what people crave from a digital experience, including the way we consume emails.
 However, the basic concept behind email marketing is to send the right message to the right people at the right time.
 How do we accomplish this as coworking space operators?
-Take a look at some of the suggestions offered by industry peers who leverage email marketing from both an acquisition and retention angle.
+Start by taking a look at these three key areas within your email marketing strategy to see if they can help boost your efforts.

 Email marketing as a retention tool